-Bill Johnson informed Michael Brown on the Line of Fire that he talked to Jen Johnson about her depiction of her “Holy Spirit” being the blue genie from Aladdin.
-Recently, Jen Johnson attempted to depict her holy spirit from a different film.
+Bill Johnson informed Michael Brown on ‘The Line of Fire’ program that he talked to Jen Johnson about her depiction of her ‘Holy Spirit’ being the ‘sneaky blue genie’ from Aladdin.
+Recently, Jen Johnson attempted to depict her ‘holy spirit’ from a different film.
 Before addressing the film, she said these interesting words,

 “It tells a lot about you with what your favorite scene in a movie is… But what are your favorite scenes in a movie and why?